minetest-mods/simplecrafting_lib/README.txt

 the relative proportions of them.
 Effectively, every recipe is now "shapeless".

-You can continue to use minetest.register_craft to register crafts as normal, this mod hooks into it and will reinterpret recipes registered via it to use with the new crafting system as well.
+You can continue to use minetest.register_craft to register crafts as normal, this mod hooks into it and can reinterpret recipes registered via it to use with the new crafting system as well.

 Alternately, use the "crafting.register" method to register recipes for the new